Updated: Aug 4

 Penllergaer Valley Woods

-A secret and magical place, saved from neglect and development, being brought back to life by local volunteers for everyone to enjoy.
 The woods are located just off junction 47 of the M4 motorway in South West Wales.
-It is well signposted from the roundabout and has a good-sized car park open from 9am to 5pm daily.
+It is well signposted from the roundabout and has a good-sized car park open from 9 AM to 5 PM daily.
 Parking costs just 50p for 1 hour and a bargain rate of £2 for an all-day ticket.
 All the money goes back into maintaining the community woodland.

 Some older Sat Navs apparently don’t recognise the postcode SA4 9GS, so follow the signs from the motorway junction.
 It is also worth noting that the car park is not suitable for coaches.
 If you intend on a school trip or coach tour the park advise that you contact them to make suitable arrangements.

-Unfortunately, public transport does not stop directly at Penllergare Valley Woods, and you will have an approximate 10 minute walk from the bus stop.
+Unfortunately, public transport does not stop directly at Penllergare Valley Woods, and you will have an approximately 10-minute walk from the bus stop.

 Service 141 stops at the Penllergaer Council Offices or Lezzets Café on the A48 by request.
 Service P1 and Service X13 stop at Parc Penllergaer and Penllergaer village.

-There is a coffee shop and toilets open 10am-4pm.
+There is a coffee shop and toilets open from 10 AM to 4 PM.
 The coffee shop is fully accessible but was closed on the day we visited and we did not need the use of the toilets, however, we will update this post the next time we visit.

 There is also disabled parking and disabled toilet/baby changing facilities.
 Access for disabled people, wheelchairs and pushchairs around the estate is limited at present due to the steep nature of this historic picturesque site.